Martin Luther King Jr. Was No Fan Of Protest-Demeaning Moderates

 Protesting, fighting for change and working to dismantle the status quo has always made people uncomfortable, that’s the whole point, to disrupt.
 Disruptions garner attention.
 Martin Luther King Jr. was a disrupter, a radical, and he was treated as such.
 Though King condemned riots and violence, he also stated that the conditions that precipitate riots should be condemned “as vigorously.”
 He famously called riots the “language of the unheard.”

-On April 12th, 1963, King, along with 50 other demonstrators was arrested in Birmingham, Alabama.
+On April 12th, 1963, King and 50 other demonstrators were arrested in Birmingham, Alabama.
 As History.com notes, a friend smuggled in an open letter to King and his fellow demonstrators which was published in a Birmingham paper.
-The letter was written by eight local religious leaders, and it roundly condemned King and company for their actions saying that though the group was entirely non-violent, the protests still incited "hatred and violence."
-The letter concludes by asking the "Negro community to withdraw support from these demonstrations" and consequently, King himself.
+The letter was written by eight local religious leaders, and it roundly condemned King and company for their actions saying that though the group was entirely non-violent, the protests still incited “hatred and violence.”
+The letter concludes by asking the “Negro community to withdraw support from these demonstrations” and consequently, from King himself.

 MLK responded to this letter with what ended up becoming one of his landmark texts, the “Letter From A Birmingham Jail.”
 Though I would encourage everyone to read the full text of the letter, there is one specific section that is particularly relevant.
 For two paragraphs King focuses not on the visible, brazen racists, but on the so-called moderates who were so ingrained in their routines, so helplessly stitched to the status quo that they simply couldn’t appreciate anything that disrupted their lives, even if they agreed with the cause behind the disruption.